-Application Solicitation.
-Review the Agency's policies and procedures for providing prospective applicants with information that is appropriate and accurate.
-The review will assess timeliness, adequacy of content, and effectiveness in reaching potential applicants.
-(Issue 1.2)
+Grant Award Process.
+Review the Agency's policies and procedures for providing potential applicants with information that is appropriate and accurate.
+The review also will assess timeliness, adequacy of content, and effectiveness in reaching potential applicants.
+(Issue 1.5) Review the Agency's policies and procedures employed by NEA staff, advisory panelists and Council Operations in the screening of grant applications and the awarding of grants to ensure there is fair and equitable treatment along with proper enforcement of the eligibility rules.
+(Issues 1.4 and 1.6)